oracle/node-oracledb/doc/src/api_manual/dbobject.rst

     This read-only property is a string which identifies the name of the Oracle Database object or collection.

+.. attribute:: dbObject.packageName

+    .. versionadded:: 6.2

+    This read-only property is a string which identifies the name of the package, if the type refers to a PL/SQL type.
+Otherwise, it returns *undefined*.

 .. attribute:: dbObject.schema

     This read-only property is a string which identifies the schema owning